For Immediate Release

 DHS Press Office

-WASHINGTON—Secretary of Homeland Security Janet Napolitano today reached out to the governors of Maine, Ohio and West Virginia, the mayors of Atlantic City, N.J., Ocean City, Md. and Dover and Rehoboth, Del., and over 115 congressional offices to make sure state and local teams have the support they need as they respond to and begin to recover from Hurricane Sandy.
-The U.S. Coast Guard also provided over flights for the New York and Massachusetts congressional delegations to survey the effects of Hurricane Sandy.
+WASHINGTON—Secretary of Homeland Security Janet Napolitano today reached out to the governors of Kentucky, New Hampshire, New York and Pennsylvania; the mayors of Philadelphia; Cleveland; and Charleston, W.V.; and members of the Connecticut, Delaware and New York congressional delegations to make sure their teams have the support they need as they continue to respond to and recover from Hurricane Sandy.

-“At the direction of President Obama, DHS and FEMA remain in constant contact with state and local emergency management partners to provide resources and support as communities continue to respond to this storm,” said Secretary Napolitano.
-“Response and recovery efforts will be an ongoing operation, and we’re continuing to support the needs of these communities and help them recover and rebuild, in the immediate days ahead and over the long term.”
+“Our thoughts and prayers are with the families and communities in the Mid-Atlantic states who have been affected by this storm,” said Secretary Napolitano.
+“At the direction of President Obama, DHS and FEMA continue to lean forward to support the needs of these communities and help them recover and rebuild, in the immediate days ahead and over the long term.”

 More information about what to do before, during and after a disaster can also be found visiting www.ready.gov and www.listo.gov.
 The FEMA mobile site (http://m.fema.gov), smartphone app (www.fema.gov/smartphone-app), and text messages (www.fema.gov/text-messages) also provide regular updates.
 Sharing information using social media tools is also a good way for residents to stay informed.
 Follow FEMA online at www.fema.gov/blog, www.twitter.com/fema, www.facebook.com/fema, and www.youtube.com/fema.